rwarbelow/kwk-level-1-week-1-lectures/011_nested_data_and_iteration.md

 As we see above, if we are to print out the `places_visited`, Ruby logs all of the locations including those within the nested array assigned to the variable `places_visited`.
 To see just how powerful this behavior is (storing arrays within arrays), let's take this a step further and make an alteration to the `new_york_boroughs` array.

 The year is 2023, and the union has grown to 51 states.
-Staten Island has seceded from the State of New York all together.
+Staten Island has seceded from the State of New York altogether.
 Being responsible programmers, we now need to update our `new_york_boroughs` array and remove the "Staten Island" element:

 ---